-Review the detailed Turnitin Instructions (Links to an external site.) on how to submit your assignments and how to review the Grademark comments (feedback) from your professor.
+Review the detailed Turnitin Instructions (https://fiu.instructure.com/courses/167018/pages/how-to-submit-a-turnitin-assignment) on how to submit your assignments and how to review the Grademark comments (feedback) from your professor.

 Course Requirements

 In addition to the completion of writing assignments, discussions, quizzes, and exams, a key requirement for successful completion of this course will be an open mind.
 Students are expected to exhibit respect to all religious traditions and peoples at all times.
 Thus, disrespectful or derisive commentary will not be tolerated in this course.
 Religion is, after all, a very personal and sensitive subject for many.